Wooden Cutting Boards and Bacteria – What You Need to Know

 Additionally, wood cutting boards:

-• Protect your knives and don’t dull them like ceramic or glass cutting boards.
+• Protect your knives and don’t dull them like ceramic, glass, or bamboo cutting boards.

 • Are completely biodegradable and renewable.